anahitasocial/anahita/README.md

 Amazon Linux comes with PHP pre-installed.
 All you need to do is to enable it using the following commands.

-`sudo amazon-linux-extras enable php7.4`
+`sudo amazon-linux-extras enable php8.0`

 `sudo yum clean metadata`

-`sudo yum install php-cli php-pdo php-fpm php-json php-mysqlnd`
+`sudo yum install php-{pear,cgi,pdo,common,curl,mbstring,gd,mysqlnd,gettext,bcmath,json,xml,fpm,intl,zip}`

-Now check to see if the PHP 7.4 is installed and working:
+Now check to see if the PHP 8.0 is installed and working:

 `php -v`